-Using as a start your Writing Activity 1, describe one of you family members in Spanish.
-You can bring a picture to show your classmates.
+Using as a start your Writing Activity 1, record a video of yourself describing one of you family members in Spanish.
+You can show a picture or be with that person as you describe him/her.
 The Presentation should be 1-2 minutes long.
 Include the following: